-Services users will be accommodated on a license agreement and there will be a mix of unit size, to include single women and varying numbers and ages of children.
-The optimal stay in the refuge will be 20 weeks, although it is recognised that there will be some flexibility in length of stay, influenced by individual service user needs and availability of move on accommodation.
+Services users will be accommodated on a tenancy or license agreement as appropriate to the unit of accommodation.
+The optimal stay in the accommodation will be up to 6 months, although it is recognised that there will be some flexibility in length of stay, influenced by individual service user needs and availability of move on accommodation.
 All stays 6 months plus will be reported to the Commissioner on an exception basis through the Contract Management process, with a rationale for their length and resettlement plans/obstacles.